Welcome to the Tourism Community Library Designation

 8. Nearby attractions listed by the tourism office such as national parks

 After thorough investigation and several discussions, some of these criteria were ruled out for varying reasons.
-For example, the number of nearby attractions listed in a brochure from Colorado’s Tourism Office was too arbitrary to base criteria off of, and data from Colorado’s popular mountain destinations did not actually show more COVID-19 impacts than other communities.
+For example, the number of nearby attractions listed in a brochure from Colorado’s Tourism Office was too arbitrary to base selections off of, and data from Colorado’s popular mountain destinations did not actually show more COVID-19 impacts than other communities.
 Eventually, a group consensus was reached to use the current measure of workforce percentage in the tourism industry along with the first three measures listed above.
-Libraries would need to meet a certain threshold for at least two of these four measures in order to make the list of Tourism Community Libraries.
-The full list of criteria, the thresholds set for each, the updated list of Tourism Community Libraries, and a couple helpful maps can all be found on this LRS webpage.
-Employment in the tourism industry and the percentage of seasonal homes in an area were the two indicators that most often qualified a library as a Tourism Community Library.
+Libraries would need to meet a certain threshold for at least two of these four measures (changed to three out of four after 2024) in order to make the list of Tourism Community Libraries.

 Additional Considerations